ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 Type constants and applied types are **monotypes**.
 You get a **polytype** by optionally sticking one or more "∀"s in front of a monotype.
 So for example `a -> Int` is a monotype, but `∀a. a -> Int` is a polytype.
 So is `∀a. ∀b. a -> Int -> b`, which is written equivalently as `∀a b. a -> Int -> b`. `∀b. a -> Int` is also a polytype; since the quantified variable doesn't show up, it's equivalent to the monotype `a -> Int`.
 We can do something like that to any monotype, so for simplicity we might as well decide that monotypes count as a special case of polytypes, not as a distinct set.

 Type signatures in Elm typically have an implied "∀" over whichever variables it makes sense to quantify.
+(There's no syntax for explicitly writing the "∀".)
 So the type of `List.map` would be written

 ```elm
 map : (a -> b) -> List a -> List b